morrownr/8821au-20210708/FAQ.md

 Reference:

 https://forums.raspberrypi.com/viewtopic.php?p=2091532&hilit=Tp+link#p2091532

+Note: If your RasPi is capable of using a 64 bit version of the RasPiOS, it is recommended that you use a 64 bit version of the RasPiOS as this will eliminate this problem.

 Note to RasPiOS devs: We really really wish you would consider the consequences of the changes you make.
 Thank you.